bripkens/opencensus-revamp/content/quickstart/java/metrics.md

 By the end of this tutorial, we will do these four things to obtain metrics using OpenCensus:

 1. Create quantifiable metrics (numerical) that we will record
-2. Create meta-data called [tags](/core-concepts/tags) (text) that we will associate with our metrics
+2. Create [tags](/core-concepts/tags) that we will associate with our metrics
 3. Organize our metrics, similar to a writing a report, in to a `View`
 4. Export our views to a backend (Stackdriver in this case)

 #### Getting Started
-We will be creating a "read-evaluate-print" (REPL) function.
+We will be creating a simple "read-evaluate-print" (REPL) app.
 Let's collect some metrics to observe the work that is going on this code, such as:

 - Latency per processing loop
 - Number of lines read
 - Number of errors
 - Line lengths
-- Number of spaces
-- Number of bytes read

 Let's first run the application and see what we have.
 ```bash